miurahr/gdal/BUILDSYSTEM.md

 - Implement all OSS drivers.
 - Work on current master branch.
 - Bindings: c#, perl, php and python.
-- Build for both python3 and python2.
+- Build bindings for both python3 and python2 at once.
 - All quick tests are passed on all built platforms.
 - There are some limitations
   * Python: install no backward compatibility modules only install files under osgeo folder.
-  * Some drivers are always built-in and cannot build as plugin, because of dependency from other components, ex. geojson
   * GRASS driver cannot build at a same time of libgdal.
     It is because of circular dependency.